How to say “bitter” in Japanese

 - dashi – 出し (だし) : one conjugation of the verb, “dasu”, which means ‘to serve’ or such in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 This is a typical usage of “nigakatta”.
-When we want to say “was bitter” in Japanese, this ta form would be the best choice.
+When we want to use the past tense form of “nigai”, this ta form is the best option.

 Below are the definition and meaning of “nigakute”.

-- nigakute – 苦くて (にがくて) : the te form of “nigai”, meaning ‘bitter’ in Japanese.
+- nigakute – 苦くて (にがくて) : the te form of “nigai”, which means ‘bitter’ in Japanese.

 Grammatically, “nigakute” consists of the following two parts: